Found-in-Space/octree/docs/pipeline-stage-01.md

 }
 ```

-The manifest must only list completed shard files.
+The manifest must only list completed non-empty shard files.

 ---